 Software Requirement Validation

 After requirement specifications are developed, the requirements mentioned in this document are validated.
-User might ask for illegal, impractical solution or experts may interpret the requirements inaccurately.
-This results in huge increase in cost if not nipped in the bud.
+However, User might ask for illegal, impractical solution or experts may interpret the requirements inaccurately.
+As a result, there is huge increase in cost if not nipped in the bud.
 Requirements can be checked against following conditions

 - If they can be practically implemented

-- If they are valid and as per functionality and domain of software
+- Also, If they are valid and as per functionality and domain of software

 - If there are any ambiguities